Debugging My Simulation

 Visual Data allows you to display the current value of a Global Data Item on screen.
 This can be used to track values, and Global Data Items can be added to the KPI Summary (Right Click on them in the Information Store).

-The contents dialog lets you look inside an Activity or Queue at the actual Work Items currently inside it.
+The contents dialog lets you look inside a Work Center or Storage Bin at the actual Work Items currently inside it.
 Click “Contents” in either the dialog box for the particular object.
 The dialog shows the first 500 Work Items in the object.

 Visual Logic contains 2 main Debugging tools: Stop (Debug) at Current Line, and Disable Current Line.